The Men Who Continued the Mythos

 The Eighth in a Series Examining Green Lantern History

 Throughout the summer we are celebrating the 75th anniversary of Green Lantern’s first appearance via a series of features each of which focuses on the characters and creators who had a lasting impact on the rich history of Green Lantern mythology.
 This installment focuses on the writers who left their mark on the Green Lantern universe during the Dark Age.

-Marz continues to writer comics today and continues his work on Witchblade as well as writing other series such as John Carter, Warlord of Mars and Skylanders.
+Marz continues to write comics today and continues his work on Witchblade as well as writing other series such as John Carter, Warlord of Mars, and Skylanders.